brandonecraig/messenger/README.md

 these noisy.
 In a professional situation I would address these deprecation warnings but for the purposes of this assignment I didn't think it was a productive use of my time.

+You can invoke the API by making requests to localhost:3000.

 7. Bonus Features